PowerShell/PSResourceGet/help/Register-PSResourceRepository.md

 Registering the PSGallery repository must be done via the PSGalleryParameterSet (i.e by using the 'PSGallery' parameter instead of 'Name' and 'Uri' parameters).

-URI string input must be of one of the following URI schemes: HTTP, HTTPS, FTP, File
+Uri string input must be of one of the following Uri schemes: HTTP, HTTPS, FTP, File

 ## RELATED LINKS